 Physical therapy includes manual therapy, cupping, dry needling, therapeutic exercises, electrical modalities, thermal agents, and various taping techniques.

 We have an excellent team of experienced therapists who each bring their own skills and knowledge to the table.
-The initial appointment tends to consist of a 15-30 minute assessment, the development of a tailored treatment plan, and the first treatment in your road to recovery.
+The initial appointment tends to consist of a 15-30 minute assessment, the development of a tailored treatment plan, and the first treatment on your road to recovery.
 The entire visit tends to last approximately 60 minutes.
 As you progress into your treatments, subsequent appointments will last anywhere from 45-60 minutes.
 We never book more than 3 patients an hour per therapist, so you're guaranteed to get one-on-one time with your therapist, every time you come for treatment.

 The duration of your treatment plan of care will depend on a number of factors including how severe your injury is, how quickly you want to get better and how diligent you are in following your home treatment plan.
 Your therapist will outline their plan when you come in for your initial visit, and revise it as needed based on your progress and personal goals.